 - 1/4 cup red onion sliced

 - salt and pepper

 - 3 tbsp buffalo sauce (or Whole30 compliant buffalo sauce) divided

 - 1 tbsp cilantro

-In a bowl, season chicken wings and onions with S+P, a very light coat of sauce, and a sprinkle of cilantro.
+In a bowl, season chicken wings and onions with S+P, 1 tbsp of buffalo hot sauce, and cilantro.
 Arrange chicken wings in in a single layer in a vac seal bag.
 Vacuum seal wings.

-After sous vide bath, dry chicken wings with paper towel and arrange wings on a parchment paper lined baking sheet.
-Drizzle with Franks hot sauce and broil on high for 3-5 minutes. *see recipe notes for alternative finishing options
+After 1 hour in the sous vide bath, dry sous vide chicken wings with paper towel and arrange sous vide wings on a parchment paper lined baking sheet.
+Drizzle with Franks buffalo hot sauce and broil finish in the oven on high for 3-5 minutes. *see recipe notes for alternative finishing options

 Serve sous vide chicken wings with an extra drizzle of Franks hot sauce and bleu cheese dressing.

 Let’s see your sous vide chicken wings!
 Find me @sipbitego on Instagram and #sipbitego so I can see your post!

 Amazon disclosure - We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.